software-architects/software-architects-website/content/blog/2015/02/02/ADFS-and-ADAL-Lab.md

     }
 }{% endhighlight %}<p>To make it easier for the audience to follow, consider switching <em>ADFS Authentication Method</em> from <em>Windows Authentication</em> to <em>Forms Authentication</em>.
 After that change, you have more time talking about URLs and the entire redirect flow.</p><p>
   <img src="{{site.baseurl}}/content/images/blog/2015/02/ADFS_Auth_Methods.png?mw=800" />
 </p><h3>OWIN, OAuth2, ADFS, and ADAL</h3><p>The second sample demonstrate the out-of-the-box OAuth2 implementation of ADFS.
 Currently, ADFS' OAuth2 does only support <a href="http://tools.ietf.org/html/rfc6749#section-4.1" target="_blank">authorization code grant</a>.
 So your possibilities are limited.
 The third sample (see below) will show us how to get around this limitation.</p><p>In this sample we start by setting up an OWIN-based web API.
-We protected it using <em>ADFS Bearer Auth</em> middleware (<em>Microsoft.Owin.Security.ActiveDirectory</em> package):</p>{% highlight javascript %}using Microsoft.Owin.Security.ActiveDirectory;
+We protected it using <em>ADFS Bearer Auth</em> middleware (<em>Microsoft.Owin.Security.ActiveDirectory</em> package):</p>{% highlight c# %}using Microsoft.Owin.Security.ActiveDirectory;
 using Owin;
 using System.Configuration;
 using System.IdentityModel.Tokens;